 For example, in a mid-sized hospital processing ~500 prior authorizations per month, automation has been shown to save 200–250 staff hours monthly — roughly 25–31 hours per week — approximately $60,000–$75,000 in labor savings before considering broader operational effects.

-Referrals arrive through every imaginable channel — fax, PDFs, EHR messages, portals, emails, and web forms.
-Most health systems still rely on teams to manually review, extract, normalize, and route each referral.
+Orders and referrals arrive through every imaginable channel — fax, PDFs, EHR messages, portals, emails, and web forms.
+Most health systems still rely on teams to manually review, transcribe, normalize, and route each order or referral.

 This creates a major bottleneck and a massive amount of coordination work.

-Execution-level automation ingests referrals from all sources, extracts and structures the data consistently, validates required information, and routes cases automatically based on predefined rules.
+Execution-level automation ingests referrals and orders from all sources, extracts and structures the data consistently, validates required information, and routes cases automatically based on predefined rules.
 Missing data triggers follow-up workflows without human intervention.

-Instead of scaling intake labor as volume grows, referrals move through a standardized pipeline that runs continuously in the background.
+Instead of scaling intake labor as volume grows, orders move through a standardized pipeline that runs continuously in the background.

 According to industry research, providers spend nearly 50% of their clinical time on documentation and desk work, crowding out more valuable clinical and operational effort and highlighting why workflow automation is such a high-leverage opportunity.

-What used to require constant manual monitoring becomes a governed background process.
+What used to require retrospective auditing becomes continuous, governed oversight.

 Why partial automation keeps missing the mark